 - Egg retrieval, where a minor procedure is carried out to remove the eggs.

 - Fertilization, where sperm procured from a donor or your partner is combined with the eggs.
 The eggs are then closely monitored to make sure that fertilization and cell division are happening.
 Once this takes place, you have embryos.
-In cases where the cause of infertility is sperm-related, sometimes a process known as intracytoplasmic sperm injection (ICSI) may be used where a single sperm is injected into the egg.

 - Embryo transfer, where the doctor transfers an embryo or embryos into your womb.
 Two weeks after the embryo transfer your doctor will conduct tests to find out if you’re pregnant.1